Vilasi/pndc-homegrown-initiative/README.md

 So, instead of that, it was refactored to use the setInterval method, and the logic of the loop was significantly pruned - replaced with conditionals that changed the interval value based on how close to the final value it is.
 This completely cleared up the scrolling problems on mobile/safari browsers, and made the animation much smoother.
 The client really preferred this change - as well as all test users during the testing phase of development.

-_(optional)_

-You don't have to include this section but interviewers _love_ that you can not only deliver a final product that looks great but also functions efficiently.
-Did you write something then refactor it later and the result was 5x faster than the original implementation?
-Did you cache your assets?
-Things that you write in this section are **GREAT** to bring up in interviews and you can use this section as reference when studying for technical interviews!

 ## Lessons Learned:

 No matter what your experience level, being an engineer means continuously learning.
 Every time you build something you always have those _whoa this is awesome_ or _fuck yeah I did it!_ moments.
 This is where you should share those moments!
 Recruiters and interviewers love to see that you're self-aware and passionate about growing.